emanuelefavero/ecommerce-sanity-stripe/README.md

 }
 ```

-- import the schema in the `schemas/index.js` file:
+- import and export the schema in the `schemas/index.ts` file:

 ```ts
 import product from './product'